 Evening High School

 Students looking to obtain a high school diploma from their school district may take evening classes.
-Program subjects focus on increasing a student's skills in math (including algebra and geometry), English, social studies, science and on preparation for the Massachusetts Comprehensive Assessment System (MCAS), which all students must pass to receive a high school diploma.
+Program subjects focus on increasing a student's skills in math (including algebra and geometry), English, social studies, science and preparation for the Massachusetts Comprehensive Assessment System, or MCAS, which all students must pass to receive a high school diploma.
 A fee may be charged, and you may have to register in person.
 All students must complete the required classes and pass the MCAS exam to obtain their high school diploma.

 Adult Diploma Programs

-Adults may pursue a high school diploma through the state's Adult Diploma Program (ADP).
-This program has a flexible schedule that benefits working adults.
-The program is open to adults age 23 or older, and may be administered at a local high school or learning center.
+Adults may pursue a high school diploma through the state's Adult Diploma Program.
+This program includes classes and academic tasks so students can earn a diploma from an accredited institution.
+The ADP program may be administered at a local high school or learning center.
+The school district that offers the program may have additional eligibility requirements.
 After registration, students take tests to assess their skills and are referred to adult basic education programs, if needed.

 Earning a Massachusetts diploma requires demonstrating proficiency in topics such as health, science, history and social science.
 Candidates must also show competence in a specific area such as parenting, skills training, occupation, academic or community service.
 Individuals may study through library research, home projects, interviews and performance assessments.
 Students must also pass the MCAS.